How a scientific mindset engages your customer (and makes you a better engineer)

 If you’re new, welcome to Customer Obsessed Engineering!
 Every week I publish a new article, direct to your mailbox if you’re a subscriber.
 As a free subscriber you can read about half of every article, plus all of my free articles.

 Anytime you'd like to read more, you can upgrade to a paid subscription.
-A paid subscription also gives you full access to the playbook.

 Do you recognize these stages?